-- (a) Except as allowed for minor subdivisions, flag lots are prohibited in cases where they would result in an increased number of lots accessing collector or arterial streets. - (b) Except as allowed for minor subdivisions, in no instance shall more than five percent of the lots in a new subdivision be configured as flag lots. - (c) A maximum of one flag lot per parent parcel may be permitted as part of a minor subdivision.
+- (a) Flag lots are prohibited in cases where they would result in an increased number of lots accessing collector or arterial streets. - (b) In no instance shall more than five percent of the lots in a new subdivision be configured as flag lots.